cta-sst-1m/CTS/cts_acs/README.md

 * ACS must be installed (that is the case on SST1M_server and PDP_server).
 * the OpcUa server must be running while the

+## Specify the address of the OpcUa server
+edit the `CTS/cts_acs/test/CDB/alma/CTSArrayControlSystem/CTSArrayControlSystem.xml` file change the line `opc_uri="opc.tcp://?:?/cameraslowcontrol/server/"` replacing ? with the IP address and the port of the CTS OpcUa server.

 ## compilation
 run the activate_ACS bash function: